tsilva/curriculum-vitae/README.md

 - **Client:** Me
 - **Technologies:** AMOS Basic

-Computer Capers was a video game I developed when I was 12 years old and sent for a monthly competition on the Amiga Format magazine.
+Computer Capers was a video game I developed at 12 years old and submitted to a monthly competition in Amiga Format magazine.
+Although the plot was simplistic and cringe, and the mechanics basic, I was proud of my accomplishment, especially given my age and having no internet access of any kind at the time.
+The game featured a tile-based world where players interacted with characters searching for specific items.
+By finding and trading these items, players advanced the storyline.
+I was particularly encouraged by the positive feedback I received from the magazine's contest reviewer.

-The whole game plot was incredibly dumb, which was natural for my age.
-The mechanics were very simple, you just walked around a tile-based world, talking to people who were looking for certain items, and when you found and gave them those items, they rewarded you with other items that other people were looking for, which let you advance the plot.
-The game graphics were created by me as well.

 - [Gallery](https://photos.app.goo.gl/fk1GEomK621wdJ7s6)
 - [Demo Video](https://photos.app.goo.gl/uMKFMcYurDnpCged8)